 Is CBD oil safe for cats and dogs?

-Safety of CBD oil in animals looks promising thus far, with one study showing a 6 week administration of high dose CBD (10-20mg/kg) did not affect bile acids or liver enzymes.
+One study showing a 6 week administration of high dose CBD (10-20mg/kg) did not affect bile acids or liver enzymes.
 This is an important discovery as one of the few safety concerns regarding CBD is its effect on liver enzymes and liver metabolism.

-Is there any advantage to hemp based CBD oil?
+Is there any advantage to hemp-based CBD oil?

 Accessing medical cannabis for your pet